This workshop introduces data processing and analysis for

 # convert participant_id and trial into factors

-dplyr::mutate(participant_id = factor(participant_id),
+::mutate(participant_id = factor(participant_id),

-trial = factor(trial)) %>%
+dplyrtrial = factor(trial)) %>%

 # remove rows without gaze information